reynaldjoabet/githubrank/README.md

 # githubrank
  ## About Project
- Exposes an endpoint that returns a list of contributors sorted by the number of contributions.
+ Exposes an endpoint that returns a JSON array of contributors for a given organisation,sorted by the number of contributions.
 It makes use of GitHub REST API v3 (`https://developer.github.com/v3/`).It also handles GitHub’s API rate limit restriction using a token that can be set as an environment variable of name GH_TOKEN The endpoint is implemented with pagination in mind

 ___
 ### How to run project